Arlington Boat Accident Lawyer

 Alcohol is one of the most common causes of boating accidents across the nation.
 Many boats can operate at high speeds, but they take much longer to come to a complete stop.
 Even personal watercraft, such as Jet Skis and WaveRunners, must travel a substantial distance before totally stopping.

 Impairment by alcohol or drugs directly affects reaction times, which can cause boat operators to be unable to stop quickly when traveling at high speeds.
 Under Texas law, individuals commit a crime when they operate boats or personal watercraft with a blood alcohol content (BAC) of 0.08 percent or higher.
 Not only is this a criminal offense that carries the potential for fines and a jail sentence, but it could result in civil liability if others are injured as a result of boating while intoxicated.
-A skilled Arlington boat accident lawyer could review the claim and prove that the defendant’s negligence is the cause of the collision.
+An Arlington attorney familiar with nautical wrecks could review the claim and prove that the defendant’s negligence is the cause of the collision.

 Another common cause of boating crashes is boat operator distraction or inexperience.
 While boaters must take a basic boater education course to operate boats legally, inexperience still accounts for many boating accidents.
 Distraction due to boat occupants, music, and other noise all could cause boat operators to have a lapse in attention that can have devastating results.